 Southampton Solent University is home to the Mountbatten Library.

 7.11 Conference facilities

-The University’s conference facilities are located within two areas of Southampton, one near to the centre of Southampton by the main campus and the other at Warsash Maritime Academy.
-The facilities on offer include, reception, meeting rooms, audio visual facilities and hospitality.
+The University’s conference facilities are located within the Spark building on the main campus in the centre of Southampton.
+The facilities on offer include reception, meeting rooms, audio visual facilities and hospitality.